mlpack_hoeffding_tree - hoeffding trees

 --info_gain (-i) [bool]

-If set, information gain is used instead of Gini impurity for calculating Hoeffding bounds. --input_model_file (-m) [string] Input trained Hoeffding tree model.
+If set, information gain is used instead of Gini impurity for calculating Hoeffding bounds. --input_model_file (-m) [unknown] Input trained Hoeffding tree model.
 Default value ’’.

 --labels_file (-l) [string]